Earthquake Insurance in California: Everything You Need to Know

 - Construction type of your house

 Not all earthquakes leave colossal damage.
 Often, they are small and last only for a few seconds.
 But it takes only one to cause total structural damage to your house and the surrounding areas.
-If you live within 30 miles of a fault or active volcano, your earthquake insurance cost can be higher than living 100 miles distant from the fault lines.
+If you live within 30 miles of a fault or active volcano, your earthquake insurance cost can be higher than living 100 miles away from the fault lines.
 However, if you don’t have insurance, your loss can be more significant if something terrible happens.

-If you are not yet sure of getting quake insurance, you should consider how much is the cost of rebuilding your home if you are not covered.
-You should also consider that if the shake damages your home and you are still on the hook for paying your remaining mortgage, you have someone else to pay for your rent if you have to find another place to live while your home is repaired.
+If you are not yet sure about getting quake insurance, you should consider how much is the cost of rebuilding your home if you are not covered.
+You should also consider that if the earthquake damages your home and you are still on the hook for paying your remaining mortgage, you have someone else to pay for your rent if you have to find another place to live while your home is repaired.